Summary

 Research Rationale

 Analyzing the current skill level of students in a classroom at any given time and determining the best course of action for ensuring they all meet the target learning goals can be a challenge even for seasoned teachers.
 The idea of using formative assessment to meet the individual needs of students is not a new topic.
-In fact, researchers as far back as Benjamin Bloom has shown that one-to-one tutoring is the most effective form of instruction because of the tutor’s ability to pinpoint misconceptions and provide immediate feedback and correctives (William, 2011).
+In fact, researchers as far back as Benjamin Bloom have shown that one-to-one tutoring is the most effective form of instruction because of the tutor’s ability to pinpoint misconceptions and provide immediate feedback and correctives (William, 2011).
 Despite continued research backing up the claims that formative assessment can enhance student success, teachers may continue to struggle in their efforts to use the full array of formative assessment practices available.
 The question then becomes: what can teachers do to effectively improve and enhance their use of formative assessment in the classroom environment?

 Resources